JalanshMunshi/jalansh-munshi-v2/content/home/experience.md

     date_start: '2021-03-01'
     date_end: ''
     description: |2-
-        * Full-stack development for a web application that connects small businesses to student volunteers.
+        * Improving the credit rewards system to increase the mobile app usage.
+        * Simulating the state of Arizona for analysing the effects of business decisions based on past data.
+        * Connected small businesses with student volunteers by developing a symbiotic web application.
         * UI developer for a web application that lets users post and explore business ideas.

   - title: Full Stack Developer